xor3n/xor-zsh-theme/README.md

 font: terminus

-colors: tomorrow-night
+ccolors: tomorrow-night

 # Installation
-If you use the oh-my-zsh zsh framework, you can simply run `git clone https://github.com/xor3n/xor-zsh-theme.git; cd xor-zsh-theme; cp xor.zsh-theme /home/$USERS/.oh-my-zsh/custom/themes/`.
+If you use the oh-my-zsh zsh framework, you can simply run `git clone https://github.com/xor3n/xor-zsh-theme.git; cd xor-zsh-theme; cp xor.zsh-theme /home/$USERS/.oh-my-zsh/custom/themes/`, after that you can just set the ZSH_THEME in your .zshrc to "xor"

 # TODO
 correction: \*maybe\* todo